pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_objects.md

 ### Get metadata for all channels

-Returns a paginated list of Channel Metadata objects.
+Returns a paginated list of Channel Metadata.

 #### Method(s)
 ```